-- 1. All persons wishing to comment at NOSB meetings during public comment periods must sign up in advance per the instructions in the Federal Register Notice for the Meeting. - 2.
-All presenters are encouraged to submit public comment in writing according to the Federal - Register Notice.
-Advance submissions allow NOSB members the opportunity to read comments in advance electronically, and decrease the need for paper copies to be distributed during the meeting. - 3.
-Persons will be called upon to speak in the order they sign up.
-Persons called upon who are absent from the room could potentially miss their opportunity for
+1. All persons wishing to comment at NOSB meetings during public comment periods must sign-up in advance per the instructions in the Federal Register Notice for the meeting.

+2. All presenters are encouraged to submit public comment in writing according to the Federal Register Notice.
+Advance submissions allow NOSB members the opportunity to read comments in advance electronically, and decreases the need for paper copies to be distributed during the meeting.

+3. Persons will be called upon to speak according to a posted schedule.
+However speakers should allow for some flexibility, and also note that persons called upon who are absent from the room could potentially miss their opportunity for public comment.

-- 4. Time allotment for public comment per person will be 3 minutes with the option of extending to a maximum of 5 minutes at discretion of Chair during meeting - 5.
-Persons must give their names and affiliations for the record at the beginning of their public comment. - 6.
-Proxy speakers are not permitted. - 7.
-Public comment requests may be scheduled by the Board by major topics under consideration. - 8.
-Individuals providing public comment will refrain from any personal attacks and from remarks that otherwise impugn the character of any individual.
+4. Time allotment for public comment per person will be four (4) minutes, with the options of reducing to a minimum of three (3) and extending to a maximum of five (5) minutes at the discretion of NOP working closely with the NOSB Chair in advance of the meeting.

-Other suggestions that would be appreciated by NOSB members:
+5. Persons must give their names and affiliations for the record at the beginning of their public comment.

+6. Proxy speakers are not permitted.

+7. Public comment requests may be scheduled by major topics under consideration.

+8. Individuals providing public comment will refrain from any personal attacks and from remarks that otherwise impugn the character of any individual.

-- The NOSB will attempt to accommodate all persons requesting public comment time, however, persons requesting time after the closing date in the Meeting Notice, or during last minute sign-up at the meeting, will be placed on a waiting list and will be considered at the discretion of the NOSB Chair depending on availability of time. - Members of the public are asked to define clearly and succinctly the issues they wish to present before the Board.
+9. The NOSB will attempt to accommodate all persons requesting public comment time, however, persons requesting time after the closing date in the Meeting Notice, or during last minute sign-up at the meeting, will be placed on a waiting list and will be considered at the discretion of the NOP working closely with the NOSB Chair depending on availability of time.

+10. Members of the public are asked to define clearly and succinctly the issues they wish to present before the Board.
 This will give NOSB members a comprehensible understanding of the speaker's concerns.

-VI Committee Vote:
+VI.
+Subcommittee Vote

-Moved: Jean Richardson Second: Calvin Walker

-Yes 6 No 0 Abstain 0 Absent 2 Recuse
+Moved: Colehour Bondera Second: C. Rueben Walker Yes 7 No 0 Abstain 0 Absent 1 Recuse 0 )